tcbutler320/ctf-documentor/README.md

 The program is up and running properly if you are greeted with this home dashboard

+Currently, you must use the "create project" function every time you'd like to use the CTF Documentor.
+Importing an existing project, or using scans without having creating a project is not supported.
+These features will be added in later releases.

 Home Dashboard:
 ![alt text](/images/home-dashboard.png "Nmap Scans in CTF Documentor")

 ## Use
 Before launching enumeration or vulnerability scans,you first must create a project using the new project button.
+As a general reminder, any pop-up boxes must be closed manually.

-Creating a Project:
+### Creating a Project:

 ![alt text](/images/create-project.png "Creating a project")

 After creating a project, you will need to add a target to the project scope in order to conduct any scanning.
 There are two ways to do this.
 Navigate over to the target discvory tab on the tools bar in the bottom of the dashboard.
 Using the arp-scan button will search your connected network for IP's found in address resolution protocol communications.
 You can add one of these IP's to the project scope by navigating to the port scan tab, and entering the ip into the feild below and clicking set target

+### Adding A Target to Scope

 Adding a Target to Scope:
 ![alt text](/images/ctf-scans.png "Adding an IP to scope")

 With a target set, you are now able to use the pre-set enuneration buttons for a variety of scans.
 Nmap, Nmap Intense, and Nmap UDP are pre-defined nmap scans which can be activated by presses the button.

+### Enumeration
+With a target selected, you can now use the enumeration functions.
+To run a scan, simply navigate between the tool tabs at the bottom of the dashboard.
+There are several tabs, with more being added in later releases.

++ Target Discovery: Scan the network to find a target
++ Port Scan: Enumerate services on the target
++ Flags : Enter discovered flags to your documentation
++ Linux Enumeration : Linux specific bash scripts

 ## Limitations